bclover/real-world-functional-programming-book/part6/validation.md

 ## Conclusions

-Validators are great for validating data and knowing exactly why it failed.
+Validations are great for validating data and knowing exactly why it failed.
 When you're sanitizing your inputs in your API, you can provide wonderful feedback to yourself for debuggin, and in your error messages to developers.
 For front-end development, it's a wonderful way to validate form fields, and to provide a lot of helpful error messages to users.
 For both, be as verbose as possible in the `Failure` to help debug validation later so there is no ambiguity why it failed.
+[Learn more](https://folktale.origamitower.com/api/v2.3.0/en/folktale.validation.html) from the Folktale `Validation` documentation.

 ... omg, Shannon just showed up.
+Good thing I didn't say I was Shannon.